Mixed Radiation Waste

 Methyl Ethyl Ketone

-If the waste contains C-14 or H-3 isotopes in addition to any of the chemicals listed above, the following procedures should be followed:
+To submit waste containing C-14, H-3, or any other long-lived isotopes in addition to any of the chemicals listed above:

-- The generator requests a pickup through the DRS web site.
+- Request a pickup through the DRS website.

 - Identify the isotopes and activity of the material in a Note for the Waste Item.
 You may be asked for a copy from the liquid scintillation printout for the particular waste and the calculation of the isotopic concentration (in μCi/ml) and total activity (μCi).
 If there are multiple waste items, keep a copy of the printout and calculations for each.